A cure for Hepatitis C

 Can hepatitis C be cured?

-The good news is yes, Hepatitis C (hep C) can be cured.
-Hepatitis C infection is treated with antiviral medications.
-The new medicines, known as direct-acting antivirals (DAAs) are taken orally, are more effective, intended to clear the virus from your body and have less side-effects.
-The goal of treatment is to have no hepatitis C virus detected.
-You may have to take the pill once a day for 12 weeks or 24 weeks up to the type of the virus.
-The number of weeks that you need to be on treatment has also reduced and this is likely to improve even further as more new drugs become available.
-Your doctor will monitor you and test your blood to see if the virus is gone.
-About 12 weeks after treatment ends, you'll be retested to see that the virus is all gone and your treatment is successful.
-The new medicines are effective in treating and curing hep C in more than 95% of people[i].
+The good news is that Hepatitis C (hep C) is curable.
+Treatment involves antiviral medications, specifically direct-acting antivirals (DAAs), which are taken orally.
+These new medications are more effective, aim to eliminate the virus from your body, and have fewer side effects.
+The goal of treatment is to achieve no detectable hepatitis C virus.
+Depending on the type of virus, you may need to take the pills once a day for either 12 or 24 weeks.
+The duration of treatment has decreased over time and is expected to improve further as new drugs become available.
+Your doctor will monitor your progress and test your blood to confirm the virus is cleared.
+About 12 weeks after completing treatment, you'll be retested to ensure the virus is completely gone and that the treatment was successful.
+These new medications cure hep C in over 95% of cases.

 Who can access the new cures?

-DAA treatment are offered to HIV positive people with HCV coinfection.
+DAA treatments are offered to HIV-positive people with HCV coinfection.
 Hepatitis C virus treatment guidelines recommend everyone should be treated.
-Since February 2017, DAAs are recommended in the UK and Thailand for all genotypes.
-No-one should need to use the old HCV treatment with pegylated interferon (PEG-IFN) and ribavirin (RBV) anymore.
+Since February 2017, DAAs have been recommended in the UK and Thailand for all genotypes.
+No one should need to use the old HCV treatment with pegylated interferon (PEG-IFN) and ribavirin (RBV) anymore.

 Being treatment ready